sunmaximus/react-router-and-redux-login/README.md

 ```
 .
+├── auth                     # Directory for all authentication related
 ├── build                    # All build-related code
 ├── public                   # Static public assets (not imported anywhere in source code)
 │   └── index.html           # Main HTML page container for app